fizmat/hopfield-tracking/README-win7.md

 - Cleanup to minimize disk usage: `conda clean --all`
 - activate the new environment `conda activate hopfield-tracking`
 - `pytest` to check what works

+## Use whatever IDE or editor you like
+- PyCharm
+- Visual Studio Code
+- Notepad++